wsteadman/Steadman-Data-Science-Portfolio/README.md

 - **Application**: Useful for interacting with datasets to communicate easy to understand and simple insights through streamlit!

 - **Take Aways**:
-  - Gained hands-on experience using Streamlit to build and deploy data applications.
+  - Gained hands-on experience using Streamlit to build and deploy data applications
-  - Practiced data visualization and filtering techniques in a web-based interface.
+  - Practiced data visualization and filtering techniques in a web-based interface

 - [Link to Basic Streamlit App](https://github.com/wsteadman/Steadman-Data-Science-Portfolio/blob/main/Basic-streamlit-app/main.py)